StackVista/stackstate-docs/setup/data-management/backup_restore/configuration_backup.md

 ## Export configuration

-An export of the StackState configuration can be obtained from the StackState UI, the [StackState CLI](/setup/installation/cli-install.md) or using curl commands:
+An export of the StackState configuration can be obtained from the StackState UI, the [StackState CLI](/setup/installation/cli-install.md) or using curl commands.

 {% tabs %}
 {% tab title="StackState CLI" %}